Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 The formula is:

-Another useful version is:
+Another useful form:

 Sₙ = n/2 × (a + l)

-where l is the last term.
+where l represents the last term.

 Worked Examples